Search String

 Note that Falcons and A1200s were housed in ST and A500-like semi-portable enclosures; they were not big-box machines, but rather microcomputers.
 Very, very cool micros that you could take into your living room and plug into your big-screen TV and stereo system.

-Both the Falcon and A1200 featured SVGA-like displays and good audio capabilities though A1200 audio was not improved over A500 audio yet the Falcon featured 8-channel 16-bit digital audio DMA.
-Sadly, both machines lacked hard disk drives and CD-ROM as standard.
-Sure, some Falcon and A1200 owners upgraded these micros into what amounted to multimedia workstations, but was the average game-dev going to tap that potential when most did not upgrade and big-box PCs already had unassailable market penetration?
-The A1200 needed at least 4 megs of FastRAM, 030 speed and hard disk drive as standard in order to get noticed by big PC devs in the U.S., many of whom had long since regarded A500s as toys and big-box Amigas as NewTek Video Toasters; across the Atlantic they did not think of Amigas as PCs, per se -- and yet they were -- except they were not IBM-compatible.
+The A1200 needed at least 4 megs of FastRAM, 030 speed and hard disk drive as standard in order to get noticed by big PC devs in the U.S., many of whom had long since regarded A500s as toys and big-box Amigas as NewTek Video Toasters; across the Atlantic they did not think of Amigas as PCs, per se -- and yet they were -- except they were not IBM-compatible, which was key in the IBM-dominated U.S. market.

 Suffice it to say that the Falcon and the A1200 never took off as computer game machines; they had no Killer App upon launch and nothing much to make them stand out later on like their predecessors did: Oids and Dungeon Master on 520 STs or Beast and Lemmings on A500s (and many others besides).
 Relative to release date and tech-specs no A1200 or Falcon game was as impressive as those.
+In fact, up until the Amiga's demise games that ran on A500s were more impressive than AGA-exclusives.

-On the other hand, the IBM PC compatible was already hosting Falcon 3.0 of 1991.
+On the other hand, the IBM PC compatible was already hosting Falcon 3.0 in 1991.
 Base-model A1200s and Falcons could not have handled Falcon 3.0 even if they were out, which they were not (late-92).

-That said, some games were released for the Falcon and A1200, most ST/A500 games ran on them, some A500 games were enhanced for the A1200, and some games ran faster on the A1200 (such as The Settlers of 1993), but Amiga game-devs did not get the chance to push the A1200 and its AGA chipset hard before the Amiga lost the two-front war against PCs at one end and the new consoles from Sega, Nintendo and Sony at the other.
+That said, some good games were released for the Falcon and A1200, most ST/A500 games ran on them, some A500 games were enhanced for the A1200, and some games ran faster on the A1200 (such as The Settlers of 1993), but Amiga game-devs did not get the chance to push the A1200 and its AGA chipset hard before the Amiga lost the two-front war against PCs at one end and the new consoles from Sega, Nintendo and Sony at the other.

 Thus did microcomputer gaming fade out by the mid-90s: the Falcon and the A1200 were the last microcomputers.
 [2]